LukeGrahamLandry/franca/devlog.md

+## (Sep 16) rv emu

+- don't die on unknown instruction. end the trace and die if it's actually executed.
+- don't die on direct jump between JitMappings. lookup again, not worth dealing with the fast path for something that never happens.
+- ditto for falling off the end of the mapping. i track exec regions for unmap anyway so its easy to not fault on pc stepping too far.

 ## (Sep 15) rv emu

 - compiling the emu with -unsafe: 5570ms -> 4820ms is solidly better than qemu's 5320ms.